itaifrenkel/river_crossing_puzzle/readme.md

 ```

 Each agent can be given a task to perform.
-Let's ask the village wisdom to plan the farmer's river crossing.
+Let's task the village wisdom with planning the farmer's river crossing.
 They may do a better job.

 ```